-The Lutheran High School Association of Greater Milwaukee (LHSAGM), a collective of 31 churches of the Lutheran Church-Missouri Synod, acts as steward for four local Lutheran schools: Milwaukee Lutheran High School, Martin Luther High School, Lake Country Lutheran, Martin Luther and Milwaukee Lutheran.
+The Lutheran High School Association of Greater Milwaukee (LHSAGM), a collective of 30 churches of the Lutheran Church-Missouri Synod, acts as steward for four local Lutheran schools: Milwaukee Lutheran High School, Martin Luther High School, Lake Country Lutheran High School, and Mount Calvary Lutheran School.
 LHSAGM provides vision, funding, accountability and operational efficiencies for these three culturally distinct high schools.

 The original association was not composed of congregations, but of individuals who had an interest in the cause for Lutheran education in Milwaukee.